quicktom/ephem/README.md

 | date and time string | RightAscension | Declination | LocalHourAngle | LocalAzimuth | LocalAltitude |

 to stdout for a given target (sun, luna, planets, stars from FK5 and FK6), observer location at UTC date and time.
-RightAscension and Declination is in Jnow reference frame.
+RightAscension and Declination are in Jnow reference frame.
 Times all in UTC.

 *It is a command line wrapper to a small subset of the AA+ class framework for Computational Astronomy.*